 The company has quickly established itself as a disruptor.
-Ninja Van netted $87 million in its last round of fundraising, one of the largest sums accrued by a Southeast Asian startup.
+Ninja Van netted $87 million in its Series C round of fundraising, one of the largest sums accrued by a Southeast Asian startup.
 The startup’s founding team attributes their sprint to success to their staff, and as they move into the next stage of their company, they aim to improve the networks they’ve forged so quickly.

 Refining Raw Determination